John-Kostick/vzome-sharing/_posts/2022-05-21-Regular-Dodecahedron-Array-11-16-38.md

  <img src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/09-53-37-Dodeca-array/Dodeca-array.png" />
 </vzome-viewer>

-This shows how a concave dodecahedron fits between 6 convex ones, in the positions they are in as part of an Octahedral array.
+This shows how a 6 concave dodecahedra surrounding a convex one fit between 6 convex ones, in the positions they are in as part of an Octahedral array.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/21/09-52-29-Dodeca-array-2/Dodeca-array-2.vZome" >